 โš ๏ธ

 PPWR is directly applicable from August 12, 2026.
 No national transposition required.
 The Declaration of Conformity obligation, PFAS limits, and EPR registration and fee obligations apply on that date across all 27 EU member states.
 Grade-based eco-modulation of EPR fees is mandatory under Art.
-6(4)/45(1) but binds later, about mid-2029 (18 months after the design-for-recycling act, due Jan 1, 2028).
-9 delegated acts remain pending; key technical thresholds are still being finalized.
+6(4)(d)/6(8) but binds later, around mid-2031 (18 months after both the Art.
+6(4) delegated acts, due Jan 1, 2028, and the Art.
+6(5) implementing acts, due Jan 1, 2030).
+9 cost-driving items remain pending out of roughly 30 expected in total.
+Only Art.
+6(4) and Art.
+11(2) are delegated acts; Art.
+64 carries the exhaustive list of delegated empowerments and everything else here is an implementing act or a standardization request; key technical thresholds are still being finalized.

 27